liaoyuhua/GPT-TS/README.md

 **Model weights**

-they would be put in the folder "gpt2" automatically or you can download files from the link: https://huggingface.co/gpt2/tree/main, and put them in folder "gpt2".
+They would be put in the folder "gpt2" automatically or you can download files from the link: https://huggingface.co/gpt2/tree/main, and put them in folder "gpt2".